LastationVRChat/NSFW-Locomotion/README.md

-# This Project is getting updated soon!!
+# This Project is getting updated soon!

 ![KaliLocomotion](NSFWLoco1MB.png)
 My custom NSFW version of GoGoLoco, which I use on all my models.
 I have also trimmed it down a bit.
 (It has all that regular GoGoLoco has except flight.)